yonkahlon/Zenject/README.md

     **ResultType** must either be an interface or derive from UnityEngine.MonoBehaviour / UnityEngine.Component in this case

-1. **FromComponentInNewPrefabResource** - Instantiate the given prefab at the given resource path as a new game object, inject any MonoBehaviour's on it, and then search the result for type **ResultType**.
+1. **FromComponentInNewPrefabResource** - Instantiate the given prefab (found at the given resource path) as a new game object, inject any MonoBehaviour's on it, and then search the result for type **ResultType**.

     ```csharp
     Container.Bind<Foo>().FromComponentInNewPrefabResource("Some/Path/Foo");